dodarshancode/Risk_based_scenario_diffusion/README.md

 Save metrics, critical scenario artifacts, and plots.

 ### Outputs
-After a successful run, artifacts are written under:
+After a successful run, you can see the outputs here:

 text
 experiments/